Beach pollution

 Did you know...

-that every street in Randwick City has stormwater drains?
+every street in Randwick City has stormwater drains?
 When it rains, the water flows down the street and into the drains.
 Along the way the water picks up whatever is left on the street and takes it with it.
 These stormwater drains empty into our beaches, ponds and river systems.

-Just as our residents do, Council takes pride in being a coastal area.
+Just as our residents do, Randwick Council takes pride in being a coastal area.
 Our network of 235km of stormwater pipes can move a staggering 2,800,000,000 litres of stormwater every hour.
 That’s the equivalent of 1,120 Olympic-sized swimming pools!
 Keeping our beaches clean and pristine is a main priority for us.
 To keep our beaches clean, we need to keep our drains clean.

 Our Beach Pollution Ends Here website takes visitors on a tour down the drain.
 It explains what pollutes stormwater and where drains go.
 You can even find drains near your home and find out where they flow to.
 If you’re really keen, you can symbolically adopt a drain, give it a name and download a certificate of adoption which you can share on social media!